Sesh-Gallagher/alx-low_level_programming/README.md

-Working with the Shell and basics of c
+This Repo contains files and scripts on how to program using c and c++